IPv4 vs IPv6 from a Consumer’s Point of View

 Features and Benefits of IPv6

-Most of the benefits of IPv6 are at the network level — what this means is that systems engineers, administrators at data centers, device manufacturers, and hosting companies receive the clearest benefit from using IPv6 if they are able to adapt their systems to do so.
+Most of the benefits of IPv6 are at the network level, meaning that systems engineers, data center administrators, device manufacturers, and hosting companies receive the greatest benefit from IPv6 if they can adapt their systems to use it.
 The benefit is largely peace of mind — the knowledge that once the world truly runs out of IPv4 addresses, you are already future-proof.
-Once you do the work of moving your entire network to IPv6, there are some configuration and security issues taken care of for you.
+Once you move your entire network to IPv6, some configuration and security issues are taken care of for you.

 The Big Picture for Small Business

-For major networks, data centers, and hosting companies, IPv6 is a looming project that will have to be completed eventually as the supply of IPv4 addresses runs out.
-Most web based businesses aren’t planning to sell millions of Bluetooth enabled smart-devices, though.
+For major networks, data centers, and hosting companies, IPv6 is a looming project that will eventually have to be completed as IPv4 addresses run out.
+Most web-based businesses aren’t planning to sell millions of Bluetooth-enabled smart devices, though.
 If you just want to sell funny t-shirts and show off your vacation photos, do you need a reconfigured network ASAP?

 Some Common Questions about IP Addresses